Hmmsien/Java_8_Features/README.md

 nums.forEach(n -> System.out.println(n));
 ```
 **_NOTE:_** The asList() method of java.util.Arrays class is used to return a fixed-size list backed by the specified array.
 This method acts as a bridge between array-based and collection-based APIs, in combination with Collection.toArray().
-The returned list is serializable and implements RandomAccess.
-if we want change the nums[0] to 8, but we don't to change the existing list that will make it mutable. and if we work with lots data or multiple threads it's always better to have immutable data.
-Then we could use stream.
-asList method returns a type of ArrayList that is different from java. util.
+The returned list is serializable and implements RandomAccess.asList method returns a type of ArrayList that is different from java. util.
 ArrayList.
 The main difference is that the returned ArrayList only wraps an existing array — it doesn't implement the add and remove methods.